US participates in HIRAIN exercise with German partners

 |0

-This work, US participates in HIRAIN exercise with German partners [Image 4 of 4], by CPT Brittany Whitehead, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US participates in HIRAIN exercise with German partners, by SSG Crystal Carpenter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.